-Zoellner Arts Center is proud to offer a performance, Erth's Dinosaur Zoo, with relaxed house rules for people of all ages as part of its 2017-2018 Season.
+Zoellner Arts Center is proud to offer a performance, Pinocchio by Tout a Trac, with relaxed house rules for people of all ages as part of its 2018-2019 Season.

-What makes a performance relaxed?
+What makes a performance 'Relaxed'?
 We create a judgement-free and inclusive environment for patrons with a wide range of sensory and/or communication differences, including individuals on the autism spectrum, young children, and families who would benefit from a relaxed theatre experience.
-Relaxed or Sensory-Friendly performances have been specially designed to serve patrons with sensory sensitivities and other special needs.
-For these performances, we make the entire experience sensory-friendly in three primary ways:
+Relaxed or Sensory-Friendly performances have been specially designed to serve patrons with sensory sensitivities and/or other special needs.
+For these performances, we strive to make the entire experience sensory-friendly in three primary ways:

 1. The production will be, for the most part, what you would see if you were to attend any other performance.
 We want you to see the production at its highest artistic integrity and impact while being sensitive to the special needs.
 Some things will be different, such as: